-There’s a sleepy little village in Japan where people don’t really do much… probably because 200 of its inhabitants are scarecrows and only 29 humans.
+There’s a sleepy little village in Japan where people don’t really do much… probably because it’s inhabited by 200 scarecrows and only 29 humans.
 Here’s everything you need to know before you go!

 What is it?

 In the Iya Valley, you’ll find plenty of quiet little villages, but none as quiet or as weird as Nagoro.
 As you drive through, you’ll notice nobody waves and everyone stands motionless.
 Probably because they’re scarecrows.
 Over 200 of them are meticulously placed around the village in lifelike positions.
 There are scarecrows tending to farms, fixing telephone lines, waiting for the bus, having a chat with each other (silently) and the list goes on.
 The fun part for you is walking around the village and trying to find as many of them as you can, without being captured and turned into one yourself.

 Erm, tell me more?